xk0m1/Induction_2024/README.md

    Each and every notification that we receive and appears on top of our phone is logged.
    The notifications of apps .. that have (notification permissions)

-   Important data that we reciever from this:
+   Important data that we receiver from this:

-   .
-SENDER  (main text)
+   - SENDER  (main text)
-   .
-The text that he sent (sub text)
+   - The text that he sent (sub text)

 ### 3. FINALLY